brikis98/yevgeniy-brikman-homepage/_posts/2015-11-11-running-docker-aws-ground-up.md

 drop-down list, and the Auto Scaling Group will deploy your EC2 Instances across them.
 The page should look something like this:

-{% include figure.html path="blog/aws-docker/auto-scaling-basic-config.png" caption="Give the Auto Scaling Group a name, a size of 5, a couple Subnets, select the ELB you created earlier" link_to_full_size_image=true %}
+{% include figure.html path="blog/aws-docker/auto-scaling-basic-config.png" caption="Give the Auto Scaling Group a name, a size of 5, and a couple Subnets" link_to_full_size_image=true %}

 Click the gray "Next: Configure scaling polices" button.
 On the next page, you could configure rules for how to change the number of EC2 Instances in the Auto